tk755/dotfiles/.bin/distro-setup/README.md

 Copy the SSH public key to your clipboard with the following:

 ```
-sudo apt-get install xclip -y
 xclip -sel clip < ~/.ssh/id_rsa.pub
 ```

 Create a new SSH key in [GitHub](https://github.com/settings/keys) and paste the contents of the clipboard into the *Key* field.
+This will allow you to push commits to GitHub without having to type in your password every time.

 ### 6. Look and Feel